An Angular module class describes how the application parts fit together.

 import statements at the top of the file and the Angular module's

 import statements give you access to symbols exported by other files

 so you can reference them within this file.

 They have nothing to do with Angular and Angular knows nothing about them.

-imports array tells Angular about specific Angular modules — classes decorated with
+It tells Angular about specific other Angular modules — all of them classes decorated with

 that the application needs to function properly.